Amy R. from Colorado

 How long did it take you to get a diagnosis?

 Did you see multiple doctors before you were diagnosed with Lyme?
 If so, what types?

 Yes!!
-Pediatrician, cardiologist, hematologist, rheumatologist, oncologist, and then multiple endocrinologists, holistic practioners/chiropractors, gynecologists, dermatologists, nutritionists, psychologist/psychiatrists.
+Pediatrician, cardiologist, hematologist, rheumatologist, oncologist, and then multiple endocrinologists, holistic practioners/chiropractors, gynecologists, dermatologists, nutritionists, and psychologist/psychiatrists.

-I was so fed up with false diagnosis I had received for almost a decade that I almost refused to see the Lyme specialist in 2015.
-I probably wouldn’t have gone had it not been for a good family friend who was diagnosed with Lyme’s disease a few months before me.
+I was so fed up with the false diagnoses I had received for almost a decade that I almost refused to see the Lyme specialist in 2015.
+I probably wouldn’t have gone had it not been for a good family friend who was diagnosed with Lyme Disease a few months before me.

 How long have you been treating Lyme for?